KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 ### 5.2 Field Replenishment

 > **Definition (Field Replenishment):**
-> The lawful regeneration of structured coherence through reattunement to Source structures or harmonic integration.
+> The lawful regeneration of structured coherence through reattunement to origin structures or harmonic integration.

 Field Replenishment occurs when: